-C CRITICAL ELEMENT EXAMPLES FOR MEETING REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS de ye pı How is the State's lefinition of adequate early progress based wrimarily on academic ssessments?
+CRITICAL ELEMENT EXAMPLES FOR MEETING REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 6.1 How is the State's definition of adequate yearly progress based primarily on academic assessments?
 Formula for AYP shows that decisions are based primarily on assessments.
 7 Plan clearly identifies which assessments are included in accountability.
 Formula for AYP shows that decisions are based primarily on non-academic indicators or indicators other than the State assessments.

 Maryland's accountability system is primarily based on reading and mathematics assessments in grades 3-8 and end-of-course assessments in English 2 and algebra/data analysis.
 In elementary and middle schools the only other component for AYP determinations is attendance.
+In 2008, Maryland administered State assessments in science at grades five and eight and at the high school level.
+The results of the science assessments are not used in making adequate yearly progress determinations.
 In high schools, the only other component is graduation rate.
 At the minimum, schools where all subgroups have fewer than 5 members, two-thirds of the AYP calculations are based on academic assessments (reading and mathematics).
-At the maximum, schools where all subgroups have more than 5 members, 18 of the 19 components for AYP calculations are based on academic assessments.
-Only K-12 schools will have 20 components by including both graduation rate and attendance.
+At the maximum, schools where all subgroups have more than 5 members, 22 of the 23 components for AYP calculations are based on academic assessments.
+Only K-12 schools will have 24 components by including both graduation rate and attendance.